alchemist314/phpMWSLP/README.md

 Some other useful scripts from folder `app/scripts/`:

+For multiple date parsing you can use `app/scripts/multiple_parse.sh`

 Instead of running the `app/scripts/5_parse_core.sh` script, you can run each thread separately:
       <ul>
         <li>parse_core0.sh</li>